django-wong/launchbar-spotlight/README.md

 #### Install

-- Download zip file and open *Spotlight.lbaction*
+- Download and unzip, rename the folder to *Spotlight.lbaction* and install it by double click.

 #### Requirement